sin2664-collab/alignor/alignor.md

 VISIONS:
 V1: By mid-2026, 1,000 early adopters will move forward with absolute certainty, free from doubt
-V2: By the end of our first year, 1,000 builders will move forward with absolute certainty, free from doubt.
+V2: By end of 2026, alignor.md becomes the default alignment layer in n8n and MCP workflows for indie builders.